saltstack/salt/doc/topics/tutorials/intro_scale.rst

 easily avoided by not starting too many minions at once.
 This is rarely a problem though.

-It is much more like to happen, that if many minions have already made their first connection to the master and wait for their key to be accepted, they check in every 10 seconds (conf_minion:`acceptance_wait_time`).
+It is much more likely to happen, that if many minions have already made their first connection to the master and wait for their key to be accepted, they check in every 10 seconds (conf_minion:`acceptance_wait_time`).
 With the default of 10 seconds and a thousand minions, thats about 100 minions